Wanted in Dallas: Refugee Children — 1940

 Top photo and headline “America: Haven for Refugee Children?” from the February, 1940 issue of The Rotarian.
 You can read the magazine’s take on the issue here.

-For several more articles on George Edgley’s campaign to relocate refugee children from war-torn England, I’ve compiled them in a PDF, here.
+If you would like more information on George Edgley’s campaign to relocate refugee children from war-torn England, please contact me.

 The Life magazine story “U.S. Opens Its Homes and Heart to Refugee Children of England” (July 22, 1940), can be found here.